tdwg/vocab/documentation-specification.md

 <http://bioimages.vanderbilt.edu/vanderbilt/1-183> dwciri:disposition dwcdisp:destroyed.
 ```

+See section 2.5 of the Darwin Core RDF Guide [DWC-RDF] for the distinction in the use of dwc: and dwciri: namespace terms.

 ## **5 Archiving of documents** ##

 In order for a standard to enable compliance with a consensus community practice, a version of a standards document SHOULD be immutable and easily viewable by the public.
 This has several implications for the way in which documents are archived.